 According to Demonologists, the spiritual realm contains a veritable army of demons.
 Some demons are highly intelligent while others are less so.
 However, even "weaker" demons manage to secure followers in both the physical and spiritual realms.
 In the human realm, gullible people are easily led astray.
 That's a given.
-But the problem with evil is that even the elect can be deceived.
-Evil is expert at deception.
+But the problem with evil is that even "the elect" can be deceived.
+Evil is an expert at deception.

-Evil is a spiritual force.
+Evil is a spiritual force which is present in the physical realm.
 Furthermore, evil has a hierarchy.
 The more powerful spirits maintain dominance over weaker spirits.
 However, all malicious spirits have the same goal, which is to prey upon human beings and feed off of our vulnerabilities.
 Malicious human beings do the same.
 They are the spirit of evil made manifest in the world.

 “For we wrestle not against flesh and blood, but against principalities, against powers,against the rulers of the darkness of this world, against spiritual wickedness in high places.”
 Ephesians 6:12

 Oddly enough, evil would be unable to thrive in this world were it not for human beings: Humans supply the energy, through bad actions, that allows evil to remain extant.
 It is important to remember that evil, as a spiritual essence, is dependent upon human beings in order to remain an active force on earth.
 In other words, were humans to stop giving evil so much service, whether knowingly or not, the forces of darkness would have no choice but to shrivel up and die.

 The Scriptures state that evil began as a result of a prideful angel, a light bearer who deemed himself more glorious than God.
 This angel, who has come to be known as Lucifer, the devil and Satan, was cast out of heaven along with other rebellious angels who honored Lucifer over God.
 And so began the downfall of man...